-We grow sour cherries, apricots, pears, apples, plums, blueberries, strawberries, currants, gooseberries, blackberries, tomatoes, lettuces, carrots, onions, celery, zucchini, tons of herbs and a a few flowers for cutting.
+We grow sour cherries, pears, blueberries, currants, tomatoes, lettuces, carrots, onions, celery, zucchini, lots of herbs and flowers for cutting and just admiring.
 We try to cook, eat and drink by the seasons.

-Sour Cherry Farm — the website — is the look at our lives: a busy couple doing their best at eating from the garden while keeping one foot in the modern world.
-We commute in heavy traffic.
-We go to the movies.
-We like spicy chicken wings and French fries.
+Sour Cherry Farm — the website — is us doing our best at eating from the garden while keeping one foot in the modern world.
 We don’t claim to be locavores — we just happen to like delicious food, and it’s usually most delicious when it’s fresh from our garden.

 Our motto is Eat.
 Drink.
-Live. — and we figure that gives us a lot of leeway when it comes to what we post here.
-It’s usually recipes, restaurants and travel — all with a healthy dose of drinking.
-But we also have correspondents, so you’ll find posts from China, Phoenix and Los Angeles.
-We started our site in 2006, but moved to new software in March, 2010.
-You can find the first four years of recipes, restaurants, cocktails and camaraderie on our archived site here: SourCherryFarm.com/archive.
+Live. — which gives us a lot of leeway when it comes to what we post here.
+Recipes, restaurants and travel — all, of course, with cocktails, highballs or on the rocks.
+We started our site in 2006, but moved to new software in March 2010.
+The first four years of recipes, restaurants, cocktails and camaraderie are archived here: SourCherryFarm.com/archive.

 If you’d like to read an official version of how Sour Cherry Farm came to be, Click to open (or download) the PDF of this piece published in Arrive magazine.